×

 Care of Peanut and St. Augustine Grass

-Care of Peanut and St. Augustine Grass include pruning, fertilizers, watering etc. Peanut pruning is done No pruning needed and St. Augustine Grass pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Peanut and St. Augustine Grass include pruning, fertilizers, watering etc. Peanut pruning is done and St. Augustine Grass pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Peanut needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer St. Augustine Grass needs Lots of watering and in winter, it needs Average Water.